MicahWallace/micahwallace.github.io/_tabs/resume.md

 **Camp Apprentice Ministry Program** | Miracle Mountain Ranch Missions (Spring Creek, Pennsylvania)\
 2008 - 2010

-The Camp Apprentice Ministry Program is a 12-month college-level apprenticeship leadership training program, Biblical studies school, horse ranch and kids summer camp.
-This program provides both theoretical training, as well as hands-on opportunities to demonstrate and build on the lessons learned.
+The Camp Apprentice Ministry Program is a 12-month college-level apprenticeship that combines leadership training, Biblical studies, work on a horse ranch, and experience at a summer camp for children.
+The program provides both theoretical training and hands-on opportunities to demonstrate and build upon the lessons learned.

-A second year is done by a limited number of first year graduates were skills in leadership, mentoring and summer camp ministry are further developed.
+A small number of first-year graduates, including myself, were selected to continue on for a second year of training, during which we had the chance to further enhance our skills in leadership, mentoring, and summer camp ministry.

 ---